Home of the Sewalot Site

 An early Remington revolver circa 1858.
 One of the finest hand guns made.

-Many of you will know the famous Remington business as one of Americas oldest gun makers but they also made typewriters and sewing machines.
-Now one of the largest firearms producers in America.
-Remington products can be bought world-wide including Stren fishing tackle.
-However what we are concerned about is a period in their history when they diversified.
+Many of you will know the famous Remington business as one of the United States oldest gun makers but they also made other items from typewriters to sewing machines (even the writer Agatha Christie typed on one).
+Remington is still one of the largest firearms producers in America.
+Remington products can be bought world-wide including the ever popular Stren fishing tackle.

 Moving closer to the Erie Canal in 1828 allowed for easier shipping from the foundry.
 Unfortunately Eli Senior was accidently killed while moving to the new premises.